-Interested in coming to the second NYC event?
+Interested in coming to try!
+Swift NYC?

 Sign up for an invite!

 Follow us on Twitter at @tryswiftnyc for the latest updates and announcements!